-The intention of the requirement that a name should be presented in a special and particular manner is obviously to prevent that name from being so taken as a trade mark that any one in business might unintentionally infringe it by an honest use.
-(T.A BLANCO AND ROBIN JACOB, Ke/ly's law on trade marks, 12th edition, pg.
+The intention of the requirement that a name should be presented in a special and particular manner is obviously to prevent that name from being so taken as a trade mark that any one in business might un intentionally infringe it by an honest use (T.A BLANCO AND ROBIN JACOB, Kerly's law on trade marks, 12th edition, pg.
 77)

-According to Section 11(c) of the Trademarks Act, for a word to qualify to be registered as a trade mark, it must be invented.
-Therefore, I don't think the use of an English word "LIFESTYLE" amounts to an invented word if to the eye or to the ear the same idea would be conveyed by the word in its ordinary form as was held in Eastman [1898] A.C 571: 15 R.P.C -Solio case).
+According to Section 11(c) for a word to qualify to be registered as a trade mark, it must be invented and I don't think the use of an English word "Weekend" amounts to an invented word if to the eye or the ear the same icea would be conveyed by the word in its ordinary form as was held in case Eastman [1298] A.C 571: 15 R.P.C -Solio case).
 There must be invention of words and the words should clearly and substantially be different from any word in ordinary use and common use.
 [Hallgarten (1948) 66 R.P.C 105]

-In the case of Philips Electronics NV v Remington Consumer Products Ltd [199] RPC 809; MESSIAH FROM SCRATCH Trademark [2000] RPC 44, Aldous LJ held that Section 3(1)b (which is equivalent to Section 11 of the Trademarks Act Cap 217) is to the effect that a trademark shall not be registered if it devoid of any distinctive character.
+In the case of Philips Electronics NV v Remington Consumer Products Ltd [1999] RPC 809; MESSIAH FROM SCRATCH Trademark [2000] RPC 44, Aldous LJ held that Section 3(1)b (which is equivalent to Section 1 of the Trademarks Act Cap 217) is to the effect that a trademark shall not be registered if it devoid of any distinctive character.
 This section prevents registration of a mark, without proof of distinctiveness, which is so wholly lacking in the present case.

-Having looked at the submissions of both counsel, I find that "LIFESTYLE" is not an invented word but an English word that is commonly used and it is not distinctive mark within the meaning of the Trademarks Act.
+Having looked at the submissions of counsel for the Applicant, I find that "Weekend" is not an invented word but an English word that is commonly used; that the said mark is not distinctive mark within the meaning of the Trademarks Act.

-It is therefore my considered opinion that the application for registration "LIFESTYLE" trademark be disallowed for the reasons stated herein above.
+It is therefore my considered opinion that the application for registration "Weekend" trademark be disallowed for reasons given herein above.